indutny/sneequals/README.md

 ### Memoization

 `memoize()` is provided as a convenience API method.
-It has a simple WeakMap-based cache that keys by first object argument of the function and/or global internal key.
+It has a [reselect](https://github.com/reduxjs/reselect)-like cache semantics and remembers only the last used parameters and returned result.

 ```js
 import { memoize } from '@indutny/sneequals';